bobbycomet/Griffin-Linux-Landing-Page/index.md

   <a href="https://ko-fi.com/bobby60908" style="display:inline-block;padding:8px 18px;margin:4px;background:#FF5E5B;color:#fff;border-radius:8px;text-decoration:none;font-weight:bold;font-size:0.9em;">☕ Ko-fi</a>
 </div>

-  <sub>⚠️ Griffin Linux is currently in active development.
-Features shown are in progress.
+  <sub>⚠️ Griffin Linux tools have been released.
+Some features shown are in progress.
 Join Discord to follow along and get early access.
 Griffin is not affiliated with Ubuntu/Kubuntu or Canonical.</sub>
 </div>

 ---